mroth/howami/README.md

 ## Usage

 Do `howami --auth` to complete login via the Fitbit API.
-At any point after that, you can do `howami` to
+At any point after that, you can do `howami` to see your stats.

 ## What devices?